Apperta-CKM/msk-ortho-pathways/docs/project-pages/docs/CKM-001- Reviewing-an-Archetype-on-CKM.md

-# Reviewing an Archetype on CKM
+# Reviewing an Archetype on the Apperta CKM

-!!! note "Acknowledgement"
+!!! warning Acknowledgement

 This page is adapted from the original 'Review Archetype content' openEHR wiki page created by Dr Heather Leslie at

 https://openehr.atlassian.net/wiki/spaces/healthmod/pages/2949148/Review+Archetype+Content

-but which may not be accessed directly from some emebbed web pages.
+but which may not be accessed directly from within some embedded web pages.

 ## Registering as a reviewer